De-Dollarization and the Decline of the American Empire Part 1: Overview

 What seems scary about the “national debt” and deficit spending

-The “national debt” consists principally of the total of all the Treasury bonds, Treasury bills, and Treasury notes held by entities such as yourself, if you happen to hold a U.S. savings bond, as well as by the U.S. government itself.
+The “national debt” consists principally of the total of all the Treasury bonds, Treasury bills, and Treasury notes—or “Treasuries”— held by entities such as you, if you happen to hold a U.S. savings bond, as well as by the U.S. government itself.
 Currently the breakdown among all bondholders is about 36% held by American individuals and companies, 39% held by the U.S. federal government (used for such things as the Social Security Trust Fund, Medicare, and federal pensions) and 25% held by foreign investors such as China and Japan.
-The latter proportion strongly suggests that the U.S. government cannot be “held hostage” by foreign bond holders.
+The latter proportion suggests the unlikelihood of the U.S. government being “held hostage” by foreign bond holders.

 Continue reading “Reasons to Hate the Debt Ceiling”